sylvansun/AI-assignments-SJTU/README.md

 # Course-Assignments-AISJTU
-Part of the assignments I did studying at SJTU
+Part of the assignments studying at SJTU

-## Motivations
-Starting from Spring 2022, I decided to upload some of my codes and latex files onto github enlightened by one of my friends.

 ## FYI
 For anyone who is browsing this page for reference about his or her assignment, I sincerely hope that some of my ideas or codes will be helpful for you.
 But remember to list this site as source for the courses with honor codes. :D